 Here’s a brief overview of top things to do in Vienna in December:

-One of the best things to do in Vienna at Christmas time is to send some time at the various 13 Christmas markets dotted across the city.
-The markets are Vienna winter attractions in themselves, as they light up the streets and provide delicious aromas from the delightful traditional foods and drinks that are served.
+One of the best things to do in Vienna at Christmas time is to spend some time at the various 13 Christmas markets dotted across the city.
+The markets are Vienna winter attractions in themselves, as they light up the streets and provide delicious aromas from the delightful traditional Austrian food and drink that are served.
 Not to mention the numerous stalls selling gorgeous little handicrafts perfect for souvenirs to take home or for Christmas gifts.

 We loved visiting Vienna Christmas World which is in Rathausplatz.
 These markets are just magical with the Gothic Revival City Hall in the background and massive ice-skating rink.